 Fermanagh and Omagh District Council has agreed a 7.45% in the District Rate for businesses.

 The non-domestic (businesses) District Rate is 24.4180p - 7.45% increase.

 Domestic District Rate (householder)

-A rates calculator will be available on the Department of Finance website.
+A rates calculator to determine individual Rates bills for 2023/2024 will be available on the Department of Finance website.

 Overview of the District Rate

 The setting of the District Rate will raise £41.21m revenue from Rates income for the Council to support the delivery of Council expenditure and investment plans during 2023/2024.

 The Capital Plan for 2023/2024 outlines a total proposed capital spend of £10.14m, subject to the receipt of external funding of almost £2m and other financing arrangements.

 The key priority projects in the Capital Plan for 2023/24 include:

 - Development works at Waste Facilities (£2.25m) including Drummee Transfer Station (£2m) and Recycling Centre facilities development (£250k)